uggedal/uggedal.com/journal/debian-backport-candidates.md

 % 2022-01-19

 As an avid user of Debian Stable there are occasions where I want to move to newer upstream versions for some packages.
-If you're lucky Debian Developers have provided a fresh backport from Debian Testing in the [Debian Backports][bpo] repositories.
+If you're lucky, Debian Developers have provided a fresh backport from Debian Testing in the [Debian Backports][bpo] repositories.